 Note of the Editorial Board: The following document contains 5 figures, 4 tables and one map.
-The figures and the map can only be viewed in the pdf version of the document below for technical reasons.
+The figures and the map can only be viewed in the pdf version of the document here.

 The Working Class and the Oppressed

 1. The working class in black Africa is growing both in numbers and militancy.
 As Table 2 shows, the share of wage workers in the overall working population rose to 22.9% by 2006.
 However, it is important to note the significant difference between the proportions of men and women working for a wage, twice as many men as women being salaried (29.2% of men vs. 14.4% of women).

 Table 2: Share of wage and salaried workers in Sub-Saharan Africa (% of total employment)